CuriousNeuralNerd/CuriousNeuralNerd/README.md

 ## 👋 About Me

 I'm an Applied-AI/ML specialist and Ph.D. student at the University of Tennessee, Knoxville, passionate about developing **robust, multi-modal recognition systems** for real-world deployment.
-With **8+ years of experience** and **10+ technical projects**, I focus on the intersection of behavioral biometrics, medical vision applications, and cutting-edge AI systems.
+With **8+ years of experience** and **10+ technical projects**, I focus on multi-modal recognition systems, medical imaging, facial recognition, large language models, and cutting-edge AI systems for real-world deployment.

 🔬 **Research Collaborator** at Oak Ridge National Laboratory (ORNL)
 🎓 **Expected Ph.D.
 Completion**: 2027
-🧠 **Research Focus**: Applied AI, Behavioral Biometrics, Medical Imaging, Computer Vision
+🧠 **Research Focus**: Applied AI, Behavioral Biometrics, Medical Imaging, Computer Vision, Facial Recognition, LLMs

 When I'm not pushing the boundaries of AI, you'll find me spending quality time with my wife and son, hitting the gym 💪, strategizing over board games 🎲, or exploring new places ✈️.